seanstrom/Essays/importance-of-values.md

 prependHeader = prepend 'Header'
 ```

-Here we've created the functions `append` and `prepend`, that both take in a string and then file data.
+Before we use the `readFile` function, we'll create some functions that will be meant to compose with file data from `readFile`.
+We start by creating the functions `append` and `prepend`, which both take in a string and then file data.
 We'll also create the `prependHeader` and `appendFooter` functions for convenience.
-Okay time to compose our functions.
-How do we do that?
-Well since the `readFile` function uses the Callback Pattern we can't compose the same way as before.
-Or else this happens.
+Now if try to compose these new functions with `readFile`, like we did with our other functions, we'll get errors.

 ```coffeescript
 file = readFile './file', (err, data) ->